semanticdata/forgetful-notes/content/Collections/Projects.md

 title: Projects
 compartir: true
 ---

-A non-inclusive, non-exhaustive compilation of both my professional and personal projects.
+This is a a non-inclusive, non-exhaustive compilation of both my professional and personal projects.

 ## Personal Projects